maodzhedun/maodzhedun/README.md

 <h2 align="center">👨‍💻 Full Stack Developer</h2>

+🧾 About Me

+⚡️ Over the past year, I've been deeply immersed in full-stack development, building practical experience in creating web applications and services.

+👨‍💻 As a developer, I work both independently and collaboratively with my training team — delivering new features quickly, resolving bugs efficiently, and maintaining or refactoring existing codebases.

-🎓 Graduate of GoIT Fullstack Development Program
+🎓 Graduate of GoIT Fullstack Development Program (2025)
-💡 Passionate about building modern, responsive web applications
-🚀 Always eager to learn new technologies and improve my skills

 ---